Z3BRO/Flipper-Zero-RGB/Firmware Patches/README.md

  Use the command `git apply --whitespace=fix RGB-FW.patch` to apply the patch to whatever fw you want.

- Make sure you have the patch in the root directory of the fw you are workig on.
+ Make sure you have the patch in the root directory of the fw you are working on.